Frank Mills: Early life and education

 Mills was born in Montreal, Quebec.
-He was raised in Verdun, Quebec and started playing piano at the age of three.
-His family was musical and his mother also played piano and his father sang tenor.
-By the time he was 17 both his parents had died of cancer.
+He was raised in Verdun, Quebec, and started playing piano at the age of three.
+His family was musical, and his mother also played piano and his father sang tenor.
+By the time he was 17, both of his parents had died of cancer.

 Mills attended McGill University for five years.
 At McGill, he initially studied engineering, but eventually switched to the Department of Music.
 He entertained his Delta Upsilon fraternity brothers with songs from ragtime to Bob Dylan (a new musician at the time).
 The fraternity piano had thumbtacks on every hammer and produced a unique sound.

 Career

 In the late 1960s, Mills became a member of The Bells.
-He left the band in 1971 just before it had international success with the single "Stay Awhile."
+He left the band in 1971 just before it had international success with the single "Stay Awhile".

-Mills worked as a pianist for CBC Television and recorded his first solo album, Seven Of My Songs, which produced the hit single "Love Me, Love Me Love".
-The song made its debut on the Canadian charts in October 1971 and early the following year peaked at #1 on the Canadian charts, number 46 on the Billboard Hot 100 and number 8 on Billboard′s Easy Listening chart His 1972 cover of Ricky Nelson's "Poor Little Fool" made top 25 on the Canadian charts, but only reached number 106 in the US.
+Mills worked as a pianist for CBC Television and recorded his first solo album, Seven of My Songs, which produced the hit single "Love Me, Love Me Love".
+The song made its debut on the Canadian charts in October 1971, and early the following year, peaked at number one on the Canadian charts, number 46 on the Billboard Hot 100, and number eight on Billboard′s Easy Listening chart His 1972 cover of Ricky Nelson's "Poor Little Fool" made the top 25 on the Canadian charts, but only reached number 106 in the US.

 Mills released an album in 1974 that featured "Music Box Dancer", but it was not a hit initially.
 When he re-signed with executive Michael Hoppé at Polydor Records Canada in 1978, the label released a new song as a single, with "Music Box Dancer" on the B-side.
 The single was sent to easy listening radio stations in Canada, but a copy was sent in error to CFRA-AM, a pop station in Ottawa.
 The program director played the A-side and could not figure out why it had been sent to his station, so he played the B-side to see if the record was mistakenly marked.
 He liked "Music Box Dancer" and added it to his station's playlist, turning the record into a Canadian hit.
 Dave "50,000" Watts, an Ottawa Valley radio personality, gave the record extensive airplay on the station.
 The album went gold in Canada, which prompted Polydor in the US to release the album and single.